leventemo/lvnt/src/data/blog/_2025/namecalling-reloaded.md

 You have published your own lyrics/poetry, whatever your readers like to call it.
 You also went to one of the best secondary school of the country.
 I suppose you must have come across the literary term "persona" and you still seem to think Freddy Mercury wrote

->"Beelzebub has a devil put aside for me, for me, for me"
+>Beelzebub has a devil put aside for me, for me, for me

 because this is what happened to him.
 I presume you're good at what you do and don't just come out with stuff you've picked up from pop magazines, especially when it's about matters of faith, evil and things of that calibre.
 The way you phrase your claim – "there are interesting lines in there in my opinion" – makes me think you are familiar with the whole song.